top of page

 The highlights will come thick and fast; the thermal blasts of Geyser, the powering thunder of Dettifoss, then the glacier lakes of Jökulsárlón and around to the tremendous North, the Arctic Circle not far off in the distance.
 This won't be an adventure for the faint hearted.
 Mother Nature can sometimes be a cruel mistress out here.
 The riding will be manageable but sometimes challenging.
 Riders will need to have a confidence on gravel track and semi moderate trails.
 Think Sweetlamb Adventure Academy in Mid Wales for the type of trails we'll be riding, but with luggage on.

-A suggestionfor smaller bikes means that bikes can be lifted if dropped, and riders will build confidence rather than lose it, as we go around.
+The recommendation for smaller bikes means that bikes can be lifted if dropped, and riders will build confidence rather than lose it, as we go around.
 There will be a support van on this one, to make sure man and machine make it back to port for the journey home, bikes dropped off at the depot in Reykjavik before flying home.
-Or staying on for longer if you like.

 HOW IT WORKS: